percona/pmm/README.md

 3. You can use Jira to communicate with developers and technical writers, and be notified of progress.

+## Notes

+### Structure

+The HTML version includes an SVG site map that's not in the PDF.
+This is done by having two index pages (`index.md` for HTML, `index-pdf.md` for PDF) both including `welcome.md`, the core of the home page.

+### Configuration

+There are two MkDocs configuration files:

+- `mkdocs.yml`: For building HTML.
+- `mkdocs-pdf.yml`: For building the PDF.

+### Variables

+Variables are in:

+- `release.yml`: The latest PMM release and version numbers.
+- `extra.yml`: Miscellaneous values and website links.
+- `mkdocs.yml`: The `extra` element has text for page links.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc?ref=badge_large)